rds8rds/CompetitiveProgramming/Algos/onlyGraph.md

 We can run the dfs function above for every node and get the solution.
 This will result in **O(N \* N)** time complexity.
 But we can do this in **O(N)** time using a technique popularly known as `**re-rooting techinque.**`

 The idea is to derive the solution of every node by shifting the root.

 ![image](https://github.com/rds8rds/CompetitiveProgramming/assets/47500104/4bb2693f-0e17-4824-ae9d-c64045317c40)

-uppose we shift the root from root 0 to 1, what changes can we observe.
+Suppose we shift the root from root 0 to 1, what changes can we observe.
 `count[1] `nodes got 1 unit closer to new root and `n - count[1]` nodes got 1 unit away from the new root.
 So,